verifiedtomic/pdq-deploy/README.md

 This package disables *Let Windows manage default printer*, installs the network printer to the PC, and set's it to be the default printer via PowerShell.

+**Important option is to run this package as Logged on user, because this PS script installs the printer to current user**

 **You must restart the PC after the package is complete so that printer can become active**